attilio23/italian_lotto_game/README.md

 It consists of three learning paths.
 For more information about the Lotto Game visit: https://www.sisal.it/lotto/come-si-gioca

-## Learning path 2
+## Learning path 3
-This branch represents the second level of the project.
-If the user has generated one or more tickets, check whether each ticket is winning or not (showing the result, if the ticket is winning) based on the extraction generated.
+This branch represents the third level of the project.
+If the user has generated one or more tickets, is checked whether each ticket is winning or not (showing the result, if the ticket is winning) based on the generated extraction.
+The gross prize and the net prize are shown for each winning ticket.

 ### Structure
 * lotto_game.py: